-BUSI 454 Professional Practice in Human Resource (3 sem. hrs.)
+BUSI 459 Professional Practice in Human Resource (3 sem. hrs.)
 Students will design, manage, prepare and present a comprehensive Human Resource management project that will meet the requirements of a client organization.
-Students will learn the practices of an HR professional by analyzing the effectiveness of an organization's current Human Resource systems and assisting Prerequisite(s): BUSI 352, 363, and instructor approval BUSI 470 Information Systems Project/ Internship (3 or 4 sem. hrs.)
+Students will learn the practices of an HR professional by analyzing the effectiveness of an organization's current Human Resource systems and assisting in the creation of effective and ethical HR systems that will better achieve the organization's mission and strategic goals.
+This will include an analysis of internal and external learning factors that have an influence on the effectiveness of HRM activities.
+Prerequisite(s): BUSI 352, 363, and instructor approval BUSI 470 Information Systems Project/ Internship (3 or 4 sem. hrs.)
 Application of several business disciplines and information systems concepts, principles, and practice in an actual business information system.
 Students are expected to develop a complex business information systems project.
 Students work closely with the professor and individuals in the information systems profession.
 Students may also take the course as an internship while working for an enterprise in an information systems position.
 Prerequisite(s): Fourth year standing; BUSI 222, 280; 342, 370, 371.
 (0-0; 3/4-0) BUSI 480 Leadership in the Global Context (3 sem. hrs.)
 This course addresses issues faced by leaders working in settings throughout the globe.
 Students examine approaches to leadership and develop an understanding of the important role culture plays in multicultural organizational contexts.
 Crosscultural communication, cultural intelligence, and individual and organizational behaviour in various cultures are studied.
 Particular attention is given to the servant leadership approach and how to develop the mindset of an effective leader in both non-governmental and for-profit organizational contexts.
 Cross-listed: ECON 480.